hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `path` -
   (Optional)
   The path to the page to run the check against.
 Will be combined with the host (specified within the MonitoredResource) and port to construct the full URL.
+If the provided path does not begin with "/", a "/" will be prepended automatically.
 Optional (defaults to "/").

 * `use_ssl` -
   (Optional)